Welcome to Mrs. Dos's Class!!

 ** Students may bring in healthy snacks and plain bottled water to eat/drink during our afternoon snack time.

-** Please ensure your child is dressed in accordance with the Richmond County dress code (proper dress, skirt and shorts length-even with leggings; leggings should not be worn alone with t-shirts/blouses, jeans should not contain holes; etc).
-Use a dollar bill IAW the Richmond County dress code manual to determine proper dress, skirt, skort, and shorts length.
+** Please ensure your child is dressed in accordance with the Richmond County dress code (proper dress, skirt and shorts length-even with leggings, etc).
+Use the finger tip rule IAW the Richmond County dress code manual to determine proper dress, skirt, skort, and shorts length.

 Supplies and Materials Needed: Students will receive a separate list for supply/material requirements which includes pencils, scissors, glue, lined paper, colored folders, composition notebooks, spiral notebooks, 3-ring binder, dividers, etc.